zitkino/zitkino.cz/README.md

-# Kino
+# Žít kino

-Simple calendar of non-multiplex cinemas in Brno.
+Simple calendar of cinemas in Brno.

 # Status: ACTIVE